balazskreith/gst-mprtp/README.md

 You can verify the install by typing
 `gst-inspect-1.0 mprtp`, and see whether the plugins are there.

+_Note_: If you use binaries instead of building everything from source, type `export GST_PLUGIN_PATH=/usr/local/lib/gstreamer-1.0` in order to make mprtp plugins accessible. (and then validate gst-inspect-1.0 mprtp)

 **Plugins**

 **mprtpscheduler**: A multipath scheduler must be placed